mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 Rock Paper Scissors! is deployed on Github (the cloud-based service that is hosting my repository).
 Follow the steps below to deploy a Github Repository through GitHub pages:

-1. Select the repository that you want to deploy, and select the settings link at the top right of the menu bar (A 'cog' icon will show near it).
+1. Select the repository that you want to deploy and select the settings link at the top right of the menu bar (A 'cog' icon will show near it).
 2. Select the pages section on the vertical navigation bar on the left.
 3. On the Github pages tab, scroll to the Source area and change the "None" branch tab to "Main", followed by changing the folder selector to "Root".
 4. Finally, save this setting and refresh the site until you are presented with the following message in green: "Your site is published at (Your Github web address)"